Bosco Ntaganda

 Until March 2013, he was wanted by the International Criminal Court (ICC) for the war crimes of enlisting and conscripting children under the age of fifteen and using them to participate actively in hostilities.
 Prior to his surrender, Ntaganda had been allegedly involved in the rebel group March 23 Movement, a military group based in eastern areas of the DRC.
-On 18 March 2013, Ntaganda voluntarily handed himself into the U.S. Embassy in Rwanda, asking to be transferred to the ICC.
+On 18 March 2013, Ntaganda voluntarily handed himself in to the U.S. Embassy in Rwanda, asking to be transferred to the ICC.
 On 22 March, he was taken into custody by the ICC.
-On 8 July 2019, the ICC convicted him of war crimes.
+On 8 July 2019, the ICC convicted him of war crimes including rape, murder, recruitment of child soldiers and sexual slavery.
 He was subsequently sentenced to 30 years for crimes against humanity.

 Early life

 Ntaganda was born in the small town of Kinigi, situated in the foothills of Rwanda's Virunga mountain range in the Musanze District.
 When he was a teenager, Ntaganda fled to Ngungu-Masisi in eastern DRC after attacks on his fellow ethnic Tutsis started taking place in Rwanda.
 He attended secondary school there but did not graduate; at the age of 17 he joined Rwandan Patriotic Front rebels in southern Uganda.
 At some point he acquired Congolese citizenship.